CSMayoLab/AVIPlanner/README.md

 # AVIPlanner

 Eclipse Scripting API based Automatic planner for Head and Neck VMAT.
+The software is solely for non-commercial, non-clinical research and education use in support of the publication.

 Create RT plan based on historical manual planning experiences (summarized into pre-calculated Json files).